ibm-wsc/cloud-native-linuxone/docs/application-promotion/action.md

             INSERT IGNORE INTO types VALUES (7, 'armadillo');
             ```

-    2. Type in a commit message (you can make this whatever you want) and commit the change (example from image below)
+    2. Type in a commit message (you can make this whatever you want) and commit the change (example copy and paste boxes from image above)

         !!! example "Yertle the turtle"